 The cookies freeze well and work perfectly for ice cream sandwiches.
 I filled the one above with Jamocha Almond Fudge and it was a little overwhelming, so next time I'll do plain coffee or vanilla.

-- 3 oz chopped bittersweet or semisweet chocolate (any brand) or 3 just use more chips
+- 3 oz chopped bittersweet or semisweet chocolate or just use more 3oz more chips

 - 1 small pinch salt